Using the roadways in South Carolina is a privilege, but it can also be a dangerous business.

 Bicycle accidents are similar to pedestrian accidents.
 However, riding a bike can be even more dangerous than walking.
 Bicycle riders must follow the rules of the road, which means they drive on the same roads and sometimes in the same lanes as cars.
 However, they are much smaller, which makes it harder for cars to see them.

 Bicycle accidents often occur when a driver doesn’t notice a bicycle in their blind spot when turning or fails to stop for a biker who is crossing the street.
 As in pedestrian accidents, bicycle riders often suffer severe injuries such as broken bones, internal injuries, and head injuries from accidents.
-Drivers must pay close attention near a bicycle rider.
+Drivers must pay close attention to a bicycle rider.

 Motorcycle Accidents